-Audi’s A3 Sportback e-tron almost has the premium PHEV hatchback market to itself – challenged only by VW Group stablemate, the VW Golf GTE.
-Following a mid-life refresh, the Audi has only added to the A3 e-tron’s appeal – including a 28 mile electric-only range.
+When Audi’s A3 Sportback e-tron was on sale as new, it almost had the premium PHEV hatchback market to itself – challenged only by VW Group stablemate, the VW Golf GTE.
+Following a mid-life refresh, Audi only added to the A3 e-tron’s appeal, including a 28 mile electric-only range.

 Official NEDC Range